FelipeSBarros/EAD_doutorado/texto/revision_biblio.md

 In-situ measurement of physical, chemical and biological Water Quality Parameters is costly, time consuming and labor intensive despite of having high accuracy.
 Thus it is not feasible for regional and simultaneous measurement at regional scale.
 Also, point sampling, as it is also known,  are not able to identify the spatial nor temporal variation of measured parameters. [@gholizadeh_comprehensive_2016]

+### Lakes and reservoirs
+Lakes are essential ecosystems covering lass than 1% of surface area and are essential component of water resources. **GOAL #6 SDGs**.
+They provide living space for species and are vital components of hydrological, nutrient and carbon cycles. [@batina_review_2023]

+Improving lake management techniques requires greater knowledge of the dynamic interactions between lake depth and social and environmental variables.

 ## Water Quality Assessment
+According to  @batina_review_2023, water quality encompasses the physical, chemical, and biological attributes of water to satisfy diverse water applications such as drinking, irrigation/ recreational,...

+Water quality has been assessed by in-situ sampling methods.
+Although it is an accurate approach it is unable to to readily determine spatial or temporal variability in Water Quality because sampling points are not appropriately distributed. @batina_review_2023.

 *More & Gordon (apud. @gholizadeh_comprehensive_2016)* distinguished three different approaches for estimating concentration of water quality parameters:

  1. Empirical: Seeks statistical relationship between spectral bands or band combinations and the in-situ measured water parameter.
  2. Semi-empirical: Utilize the physical and spectral information to develop the algorithms, which are then correlated to the measured constituents (**parameter?**).